jroesch/tvm/docs/langref/relay/type_system.rst

 We have briefly introduced types while detailing the the expression language of Relay, but have fully laid out the type system.

-Although the majority of Relay programs require no type annotations, Relay is statically typed.
-Each expression in Relay has a precisely known type.
+Although the majority of Relay programs are written without type annotations, Relay is statically typed.

-You might ask why we want a statically typed IR, there are multiple advantages.
-- efficient layout and code generation for tensors
-- TODO
-- debugging transformations (most program transformations should be type perserving)
+Static types are useful because they enable efficient layout, memory reuse, and code generation.
+They aid in debugging program transformations, but can also give us the expressivity afforded by more dynamic langauges.

 We are able to omit these type annotations by a process known as type inference.
-Type inference is a technique that has its roots in the programming language community, and can be viewed as a method for generalizing shape inference to run over arbitrary user programs.
+Type inference is a technique that has its roots in the programming language community, and can be viewed as a method for generalizing shape inference to run over arbitrary user programs containing control flow and recursion.

-Static typing means we know before executing the program properties about the values it manipulates.
-Static types are useful for compiler optimization because they communicate properties about the data we manipulate, such as runtime shape, data layout, storage.
+Static types are useful when performing compiler optimization because they communicate properties about the data we manipulate, such as runtime shape, data layout, storage without needing to run the program.

 Most current IRs use "shape inference" to recover Tensor dimensions from the user provided program.
 Machine learning users have enjoyed shape inference for